-- Bank proactively recruited women, with the aim that they should account for about 30 percent of future candidates for positions of Director, Chief Manager, and above. - (5) With a view to making the most of the skills and know-how of experienced workers and ensuring the stable conduct of its business operations, the Bank introduced a new reemployment system (the "expert staff system") and sought to embed it firmly within the workplace culture.
+- (3) With regard to staff recruitment for fiscal 2017, the Bank proactively recruited women, with the aim that they should account for about 30 percent of future candidates for positions of Director, Chief Manager, and above. - (4) With a view to making the most of the skills and know-how of experienced workers and ensuring the stable conduct of its business operations, the Bank continued to seek to embed firmly within the workplace culture the "expert staff system," a reemployment system that the Bank introduced in fiscal 2015.